 Works undertaken with Council funding, on Council owned or managed land will be delivered by Council.
-Only for those projects fully funded by clubs will Council consider the clubs undertaking the works, and only though the supervision of a Council project manager.
+Only for those projects fully funded by clubs will Council consider the clubs undertaking the works, and only though the supervision of project manager agreed to between the Club and Council.

-Applicable levels of contributions
+Proposed applicable levels of contributions